 - Finally, sometime after the closing, the buyer receives a copy of the recorded deed and a final title insurance policy.

 *These are the steps in purchasing a home.

 With over 40 years experience in the practice of law, attorney Richard Weinstein assists clients with the important financial situations in their lives, as well as civil litigation.
 Whether you are dealing with bankruptcy, real estate (both commercial and residential, including foreclosures and title insurance), estate planning or probate, or business formations, sales or mergers, Richard Weinstein is the attorney with the experience and knowledge you need!
-Call us at (561)745-3040 or visit us at
+Call us at (561)745-3040 or visit his website at rweinsteinlaw.com.

 Law Office of Richard S. Weinstein, P.A.